 When is the perfect time for beach photography?

 We have all heard of the famous golden hour.
 It is that time of the day when the sun gives that yellow-orange sparkle and a diffused light.

 Light and time are two essential pieces of beach photography.
-If you want to take pictures at noon, the sun will give you hard light for taking amazing beach photographs, and the beach will be too crowded.
+If you want to take pictures at noon, the sun will give you hard light and the beach will be crowded.

 During the golden hour, you will be able to enjoy the beauty of the sun, sea, sand, and sky and there will be fewer people on the beach.

 Having the beach just for you is like a dream come true.
 Your attention will be focused on every detail that the beach can offer you, and you will be able to take incredible pictures at your own pace.